rust-lang/book/nostarch/chapter10.md

 values using the same lifetime parameter `'a`.

-As humans, we can look at this code and see that `string1` is longer than `string2` and therefore `result` will contain a reference to `string1`.
+As humans, we can look at this code and see that `string1` is longer than `string2`, and therefore, `result` will contain a reference to `string1`.
 Because `string1` has not gone out of scope yet, a reference to `string1` will still be valid for the `println!` statement.
 However, the compiler can’t see that the reference is valid in this case.
 We’ve told Rust that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the references passed in.
 Therefore, the borrow checker disallows the code in Listing 10-23 as possibly having an invalid reference.

 Try designing more experiments that vary the values and lifetimes of the references passed in to the `longest` function and how the returned reference